-- Theorem 3.
-By using the in-network estimation approach given in Sections 3 and 4, the estimate obtained by the sink is unbiased for every scheduling period, namely $E[\hat{x}n(k)] = E[x(k)]$ . - Proof.
-First, we consider the relay nodes whose children are just the leaves in the aggregation tree Q, and we define these relays as 1-relay nodes.
-If 1-relay node i can receive all the estimates $\hat{x}i(k)$ of its children within the lth scheduling period by using the algorithm EASDC $(k = l \cdot q)$ , the estimates to be fused at node i are all the Kalman filtering estimates of time k, and thus the fused estimate $\hat{x}i(k)$ obtained by using (9) and (10) is unbiased according to Theorem 1.
-If some children cannot send their estimates to node i within the lth scheduling period, their estimates can be predicted based on previously received estimates by using (4), and the predicted estimates are unbiased obviously.
+Theorem 3: By using the in-network estimation approach given in Section 3 and Section 4, the estimate obtained by the sink is unbiased for every scheduling period, namely $E[\hat{x}n(k)] = E[x(k)]$.

+Proof: First, we consider the relay nodes whose children are just the leaves in the aggregation tree Q, and we define these relays as 1-relay nodes.
+If 1relay node i can receive all the estimates $\hat{x}i(k)$ of its children within the l-th scheduling period by using the algorithm EASDC ($k = l \cdot q$), the estimates to be fused at node i are all the Kalman filtering estimates of time k, and thus the fused estimate $\hat{x}i(k)$ obtained by using the equations (9) and (10) is unbiased according to Theorem 1.
+If some children cannot send their estimates to node i within the l-th scheduling period, their estimates can be predicted based on previously received estimates by using equation (4), and the predicted estimates are unbiased obviously.
 Then, the fused estimate based on these partially predicted estimates is still unbiased according to Theorem 1.
-Therefore, onerelay nodes perform an unbiased estimation.
+Therefore, 1-relay nodes perform an unbiased estimation.

-Next, we consider the relay nodes whose children are the leaves or one-relay nodes, and these relays are defined as two-relay nodes.
-The estimates of two-relay's children are unbiased.
-Therefore, no matter whether a two-relay node can receive all the estimates from its children within one scheduling period, the two-relay node performs an unbiased estimation according to the above unbiasedness proof about one-relay nodes.
+Next, we consider the relay nodes whose children are the leaves or 1-relay nodes, and these relays are defined as 2-relay nodes.
+The estimates of 2-relay's children are unbiased.
+Therefore, no matter whether a 2-relay node can receive all the estimates from its children within one scheduling period, the 2-relay node performs an unbiased estimation according to the above unbiasedness proof about 1-relay nodes.

-Third, we consider the relay nodes whose children are the leaves, one-relay nodes or two-relay nodes, and these relays are defined as three-relay nodes.
-Similarly, we can conclude the estimate of a three-relay node for every scheduling period is unbiased.
-Obviously, the sink is a three-relay node, and the theorem has been proved till now.
+Third, we consider the relay nodes whose children are the leaves, 1-relay nodes or 2-relay nodes, and these relays are defined as 3-relay nodes.
+Similarly, we can conclude the estimate of a 3-relay node for every scheduling period is unbiased.
+Obviously, the sink is a 3-relay node, and the theorem has been proved till now.